Bears fall just short on first playoff hole

-Goble's squad tied for 16th at the 2012 NCAA Championship in Franklin, Tenn., notching the best finish in program history.
-The 2011-12 team also earned three tournament wins - the Dick McGuire Invitational, Price's "Give `Em' Five" Intercollegiate and the Ole Miss Rebel Intercollegiate - and had three more top-three finishes.
+Goble's first BU squad tied for 16th at the 2012 NCAA Championship in Franklin, Tenn., notching the best finish in program history.
+The 2011-12 team also earned three tournament wins -- the Dick McGuire Invitational, Price's "Give `Em' Five" Intercollegiate and the Rebel Intercollegiate -- and had three more top-three finishes.
 Additionally, two Baylor golfers earned All-Big 12 honors (Chelsey Cothran, Davis), two garnered NGCA All-West Region accolades (Davis, Jaclyn Jansen) and two were named Big 12 Golfers of the Month (Davis, Jansen).

 Goble arrived in Waco after three seasons as the assistant coach at Southeastern Conference power Florida.
 Goble also previously served as an instructor at the prestigious IMG David Leadbetter Golf Academy in Bradenton, Fla.